Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m2.md

 - FIDO
   - On-demand timeout for the fido-service daemon has been added.
   - fido-service has been changed to be used in the system daemon.
-  - fido-asm.service has been changed to use on-demand dbus activation.
+  - fido-asm.service has been changed to use on-demand D-Bus activation.
   - Coding rules and memory leaks have been fixed.
 - Sync Manager
   - In mobile and wearable profiles, sync data storage has changed from XML to DB.